Nuxify/gomora/README.md

 # The Gomora API Framework
-A minimalist web API framework using the service-go-pattern
+A minimalist API framework using the service pattern

-Currently on early stages :)
+Currently in heavy refactor for v0.1.0